Envirometrix/PredictiveSoilMapping/docs/Soil_organic_carbon.md

 <p class="caption">(\#fig:plot-bld-soc)Correlation plot between soil organic carbon density and bulk density (fine earth), created using the [global compilations of soil profile data](http://www.isric.org/content/wosis-data-sets).
 Black line indicates fitted [loess polynomial surface](https///stat.ethz.ch/R-manual/R-devel/library/stats/html/loess.html).
 There is still quite some scatter around the fitted line: many combinations of BLD and ORC, that do not fall close to the correlation line, can still be observed.</p>
 </div>

 To fill-in missing values for BLD, a combination of the two global Pedo-Transfer functions can be used for example: (1) PTF fitted using random forest model that locally predicts BLD as a function of organic carbon content, clay and sand content, pH and coarse fragments, and (2) simpler model that predicts BLD just based on ORC.
-The average RMSE of these PTFs for BLD is about $\pm 150$ kg/m$^3$.
+The average RMSE of these PTFs for BLD is about ±150kg/m$^3$.

 For mineral soils relationship between soil organic carbon and soil depth follows a log-log relationship which can be also approximated with the following (global) model (R-square: 0.36; see Fig. \@ref(fig:soc-depth-plot)):